Anna and Dylan

 We both come from big, close families full of siblings and cousins and family traditions that we value.
 They’re an important part of our lives though we live miles apart.
 We are fortunate to have many good friends in Portland who are like extended family and eager to be aunts and uncles to our child.

-When Dylan’s sister adopted our niece, Ellie, nine years ago, we saw what a beautiful experience open adoption can be.
+When Dylan’s sister adopted our niece, Ellie, eleven years ago, we saw what a beautiful experience open adoption can be.
 We look forward to welcoming our adopted child into our family, creating a safe and supportive home, and building lifelong relationships with their birth family.
 It would be the greatest honor of our lives to be chosen as adoptive parents.

 Anna and Dylan